 The menus vary by cabin class and rotate every few months, but there’s a distinctly Italian flair to the menus on this flight.

 You can see what food Qantas is currently serving in Business Class on the dedicated AFF thread.
-We also have a discussion thread on Qantas international Economy Class meals.
+Our forum also has a discussion thread on Qantas international Economy Class meals.

 Flying QF5 between Sydney and Perth only